sass/sass/README.md

 given name.
 Given a set of [module](#module)s loaded via `@use` and a member type and name to resolve:

-* If the name begins with a module's prefix followed by a hyphen:
+* If the name is a [namespaced identifier](#member-references):

+  * Take the module whose prefix is the initial identifier.
+If there is no such module, resolution fails.

-  * Strip the prefix and hyphen to get the *unprefixed name*.
+  * Strip the prefix and period to get the *unprefixed name*.

   * If the module doesn't have a member of the given type with the unprefixed name, resolution fails.